mycargus/nightwatch-docker-grid/README.md

 Nightwatch serves as the testrunner.
 It is automatically provisioned in the `nightwatch` docker image, which you can easily customize in the included `nightwatch.json` file.

+This project is available as a docker image [on docker hub](https://hub.docker.com/r/mycargus/docker-grid-nightwatch/).

 ### Dependencies

 The following instructions are for Mac OSX users.